openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 ### Get `ofc-bootstrap`

 The `ofc-bootstrap` tool is used to install OpenFaaS Cloud in a single click.
-You will need to configure it will all the necessary secrets and configuration beforehand using a YAML file.
+You will need to configure it with all the necessary secrets and configuration beforehand using a YAML file.

 ![](/images/openfaas-cloud-gitlab/ofc-bootstrap.png)